matloff/rectools/README.md

 * How well will sports team A do against team B?

+Here we will focus on *collaborative systems,* in which the user and item data are combined to produce predicted ratings.

 ## Package Features

 * Incorporate user and item covariate information, including item